Summary

 Confidentiality

-, Integrity
+, integrity

-, and Availability
+, and availability

 Authentication

-- Something you know (a password, passcode, pin, etc.).
+Something you know

-The process can require any or all of these authentication descriptors.
+The process can require any or all of these authentication factors.
 These methods will be determined based on the severity of the information or systems accessed and how much protection they need.
 For example, doctors are often required to utilize a Common Access Card (CAC) paired with a pin-code or password to access any terminals that input or store patient data.
 Depending on the maturity of the organization's security posture, they could require all three types (A CAC, password, and pin from an authenticator app, for example).

 Another simple example of this is access to our email address.
 The proof of information, in this case, would be the knowledge of the email address itself and the associated password.
 For example, a cell phone with 2FA